jasonHYLam/new-todo-list/README.md

 - Create multiple instances of Node elements rather than assign the same instance multiple times.
 - Importance of indexes (as data attributes or values if select option)to match DOM elements to objects.
 - Use of closest() method to target specific parent node, useful when clicking a node that has children nodes.
+- Use of clearfix in CSS to expand parent when child is appended.